ramirocrego/my_website/content/teaching/GEE-2/index.md

 scripts outside the Code Editor, or sync them with an external system like Git Hub (Fig. 6).

-For this book we have created a repository that you can access in the reader level.
+For this tutorial we have created a repository that you can access in the reader level.

 <center>